luttechan/ANV-Core/README.md

 ## About the `cryptography` Dependency

-AnkiVoice Extended includes a small optional Easter egg related to the developer's original creative work, **Laminae Project**.
+AnkiVoice Core includes a small optional Easter egg related to the developer's original creative work, *LAMINAE PROJECT*.

 The `cryptography` package is used only to load an optional bundled content package for that Easter egg.